Planning a trip to Napa Valley and looking for beautiful Napa wineries to visit?

 But did you know that many wineries here are worth visiting not just for their wines but also for their unique architecture or art or gardens?

-So, whether you’re an oenophile or not, buckle up and join me as I take you on a tour of eight gorgeous Napa Valley wineries!
+So, whether you’re an oenophile or not, buckle up and join us as we take you on a tour of eight gorgeous Napa Valley wineries!

 These eight wineries are all located either along Highway 29 or along the Silverado Trail, the two main roads that connect the town of Napa in the south of the Valley to Calistoga in the north.